devopness/devopness/docs/servers/add-gcp-server.md

     featured:
 ---

+> If you don't have a GCP credential, please follow the guide [Add Google Cloud Platform Credential](/docs/cloud-provider-credentials/add-cloud-provider-credential-gcp/)

 1. On Devopness, navigate to a project then select an environment
 1. If there's no other server in the selected environment, just click `ADD SERVER`
 1. If a list of resource cards is displayed, find the `Servers` card and click View on it